danielharrell/open-eyes-lect-2017-18/Open.md

      a relation to us that is given rather than gained;
      a world that is always my representation rather than ever a reality apart.
+   - From earlier draft: Think again of how we say our eyes are open when we are awake, which captures how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
+But this is also again to speak figuratively, and perhaps somewhat thoughtlessly.
+     For how can eyes be transparent if they have color?
+Or be open if they can be poked, injured, even blinded?
+If we spoke more thoughtfully about our eyes, and about our relation to the world through awareness more generally, we might say something more like this:

 - But it makes philosophical reflection, or a certain kind of awareness, depend on being enclosed in openness.